mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

 ### Should all traits always be derived if it is possible?

 No. Although it may be tempting to just slap `#[derive(Clone, Copy)]` everywhere, it would be counter-effective.
-For example, at some later point you might add a non-Copy field to the struct and your (or, what's worse, someone else's!) code would break.
+For example, at some later point you might add a non-`Copy` field to the struct and your (or, what's worse, someone else's!) code would break.
 Another example: it makes little sense to use containers as keys in hashmaps or to compare tweets.

 # Generics